crossplane/conformance/.github/ISSUE_TEMPLATE/feature_request.md

 implement it sensibly.
 --->

-### How could depthcharge help solve your problem?
+### How could conformance help solve your problem?

 <!--
-Let us know how you think depthcharge could help with your use case.
+Let us know how you think conformance could help with your use case.
 -->